ertanszr-git/PEWS/README.md

-# PEWS
+# Privilege Escalation With SUID

-Privilege Escalation With SUID
+PEWS is a controller for SUID privilege escalation vulnerabilities.

 ## Usage